 What are Workflows?

-Workflows are visual, node-based pipelines that let you chain together multiple document processing operations.
-Instead of writing code for each step, you can drag and drop nodes onto a canvas, connect them, and create powerful document automation flows.
-A workflow typically consists of:- Input nodes (Document) - Entry points where documents are uploaded
+Workflows are visual, block-based pipelines that let you chain together multiple document processing operations.
+Instead of writing code for each step, you can drag and drop blocks onto a canvas, connect them, and create powerful document automation flows.
+A workflow typically consists of:- Input blocks - Entry points for data:

-- Processing nodes - Operations like Extract, Parse, Split, Classifier
+- Processing blocks - Operations like Extract, Parse, Split, Classifier

-- Logic nodes - Conditional flows like Human-in-the-Loop, Functions, If/Else routing, and API Call
+- Logic blocks - Conditional flows like Human-in-the-Loop, Function, If/Else routing, and API Call

 Creating a Workflow